-There is growing recognition that technology alone will not provide all of the solutions to security and privacy problems.
-Human factors play an essential role in these areas, and it is important for security and privacy experts to have an understanding of how people will interact with the systems they develop.
-This course is designed to introduce students to a variety of usability and user-interface problems related to privacy and security and to give them experience in understanding, critiquing, and designing studies aimed at evaluating usability issues in security and privacy systems.
+This course is designed to introduce students to a variety of usability and user experience problems related to privacy and security and to give them experience in understanding and designing studies aimed at helping to evaluate usability issues in security and privacy systems.

 - Gain an appreciation for the importance of usability within security and privacy

-- Learn about current research and best practices in usable privacy and security
+- Learn about current research in usable privacy and security